Barcelona Cocktail Bars

 This one time secret after hours bar for round-the-clock drinkers (yes, I was a regular) has cleaned up its act in recent years to become a private cocktail club.
 In fact it’s relatively easy to get in, especially if you speak a bit of castellano.
 Just ring the buzzer, ascend and expect to be seated and served.

 Cocktail Experiences & Activities

-Perhaps you’ve watched one too many 80s movies featuring Tom Cruise, or perhaps you’ve simply always wanted to know how to mix a mean-@ss Margarita without spilling ice all over the table top… whatever your motivation a session with one of Barcelona’s finest mixologists is an activity that always goes down a treat – especially if you’re on a hen weekend – and a great way to start any night out!
-For just 30 euros you get to learn how to make some of the world’s classic cocktails and of course taste them afterwards (you’ll drink your money’s worth back no problems!).
-Click on the link above for more info, or email email@example.com to book.
+Perhaps you’ve watched one too many 80s movies featuring Tom Cruise, or perhaps you’ve simply always wanted to know how to mix a mean-@ss Margarita without spilling ice all over the table top… whatever your motivation a session with one of Barcelona’s finest mixologists is an activity that always goes down a treat.
+For just €35 you learn how to mix four famous cocktails, while nibbling on some top Spanish tapas (to prevent you from keeling over).
+The activity takes place at a bar downtown, every Sunday to Thursday at 7pm.
+Click on the link above, or request more info via firstname.lastname@example.org.

 Finally, if you’re more of a pint (wo)man than a cocktail quaffer, then why not head over to our guide to Irish pubs, or better still our A-Z list of all the best bars, pubs and clubs in town.

 Duncan established Barcelona Life in 2009, whilst freelancing for the likes of Conde Nast, The Guardian, Easyjet Magazine, CNN Traveller and many more.
 From interviews with Ferran Adria to revealing the secrets of the city’s poetry brothels, he knows the city inside out… and shares all his best tips right here.